NCOS: Configuring Network Web Filter Rules

 Enabling multiple content filtering instances allows the CradlePoint to filter unencrypted content based on IP addresses or URLs only, on each VLAN independently.
 For the ability to do board category based content filtering, please consult the following articles:

 ZScaler Secure Web Gateway

 Rule Priority - used to determine the order rules are evaluated.
-Higher priority rules (bigger numbers) are evaluated first and the first one to match has its assigned action taken.
+Higher priority rules (smaller numbers) are evaluated first and the first one to match has its assigned action taken.
 Exceptions to existing rules can be created by adding another rule with a higher priority.
 For example if access to maps.google.com is desired, but google.com is blocked with a priority of 50.
-The addition of an allow rule for maps.google.com with a priority of 51 or greater will allow access.
+The addition of an allow rule for maps.google.com with a priority of 49 or lower will allow access.